 Next Generation Storytelling is a summer residential experience at the University of Oregon that will empower high school students to develop their critical thinking, leadership, and entrepreneurial skills while building strong voices as effective communicators.
 With a focus on emerging technology and media, Next Generation Storytelling immerses residents in current and future best practices in journalism, media studies, advertising, and public relations.

 What Will I Learn?

 Students will participate in hands-on, experiential learning through courses that challenge them to explore journalism and media.
 They will also hear from featured speakers ranging from prominent journalists to executives of major media companies.
 The program will also offer the opportunity to see modern working media facilities for print and broadcast.

-High school students entering grades 10, 11, and 12 during the 2017–18 academic school year, and who will be 15–18 years old as of July 10, 2017, are eligible to apply.
-The program is designed for high school students who have a deep interest in reporting the news and are eager to gain knowledge and skills to join or start a high school newspaper or television station.
-High school journalists looking to improve their skills in print or broadcast or to expand their projects to the web are also welcome to apply.
+Students entering grades 10, 11, and 12 during the 2018–19 academic school year, are eligible to apply.
+The program is designed for high school students who have a deep interest in journalism or communications.
+High school students looking to improve their skills in writing, broadcast, or public speaking should apply.